-Pictures of an Exhibition is a suite of ten pieces (plus a recurring, varied Promenade) composed for piano by Russian composer Modest Mussorgsky.
+Pictures of an Exhibition is a suite of ten pieces (plus a recurring, varied Promenade) composed for piano by Modest Mussorgsky.
 Mussorgsky based his musical material on drawings and watercolors by Hartmann produced mostly during the artist’s travels abroad.

 The Chaconne in D Minor from Johann Sebastian Bach is the fifth and last movement of its Partita No 2 in D minor for solo violin (BWV 1004), written between 1717 and 1720.

 The Piano Concerto in A minor, Op.
 54 was completed in the year 1845 and is the only piano concerto written by the German Romantic composer Robert Schumann.
 The work was premiered in Dresden on December 4, 1845.

 La Campanella (Italian for “The little bell”) is the nickname given to the third of Franz Liszt’s six Grandes études de Paganini.
 This piece is a revision of an earlier version from 1838, the Études d’exécution transcendante d’après Paganini.

 The Piano Concerto No 5 by Beethoven, popularly known as the Emperor Concerto, was his last completed piano concerto.
 It was written between 1809 and 1811 in Vienna, and was dedicated to Archduke Rudolf, Beethoven’s patron and pupil.

 Trio No. 2 in C Minor, Op.
 66 was composed by Felix Mendelssohn in 1845 and published in February 1846.
 The work is scored for a standard piano trio consisting of violin, cello and piano.

 Feux Follets (Wills o’ the Wisp) is the fifth étude of the set of twelve Transcendental Études by Franz Liszt.
 As with the other works in the Études but one, Feux Follets went through three versions.